zodraz/aurelia-ui-framework/README.md

 #### Core Components
 * Viewport - main app viewport
-* Section - row/column (can have title to be used as route viewport)
+* Page - (has page title, to be used as route viewport)
+* Section - row/column layout
 * Content - auto/fill
 * Sidebar - can collapse
 * Header